Skip to main contentArrow Right

 Also read: IdP vs SP-initiated SSO

-What to look at when comparing SSO solutions
+What to look for when choosing an SSO provider

-Choosing the right customer SSO platform depends on your users, architecture, and security needs.
-While most top SSO solutions handle basic functions like authentication and federation, customer-facing environments require more flexibility and scalability beyond basic SSO.
+Choosing the right customer SSO platform depends on your users, architecture, and security requirements.
+Most providers handle basic authentication and federation; what separates them is how well they handle the complexity of customer-facing environments.

-• Tenant management – Multi-tenant or per-customer SSO to simplify onboarding.
+• Tenant management: Multi-tenant or per-customer SSO configuration to simplify onboarding at scale.

-• Self-service setup – Customer admins can configure and test SSO on their own.
+• Self-service setup: Customer admins can configure and test SSO independently, without filing tickets.

-• Simplified on/offboarding – Customers provision/deprovision users through existing IdP.
+• Simplified on/offboarding: Customers provision and deprovision users through their existing IdP.

-• Adaptive security – MFA, device checks, and risk-based access control capabilities.
+• Adaptive security: MFA, device checks, and risk-based access control that respond to context.

-• Developer experience – SDKs, APIs, and no-code workflows to speed integration.
+• Developer experience: SDKs, APIs, and no-code workflows that reduce integration time.

-• Scalability and cost – Pricing and performance that scale with your customer base.
+• Scalability and cost: Pricing and performance that grow with your customer base, not against it.

 Also read: 7 Benefits of Single Sign-On (SSO)